sgdavidw/gtp-ppt-generator/README.md

 # gtp-ppt-generator
-use chatgpt api to generate a powerpoint prentation slide with notes
+use chatgpt api to generate a powerpoint presentation slide with notes